 In addition, federal overtime laws require time-and-a-half compensation for any hour beyond 40 worked in a single week by a non-exempt worker.
 Contrary to what some workers may believe, or what they may have been told by their employers, salaried employees are not exempt from receiving overtime pay unless they make more than $684 per week, equivalent to $35,568 per year.

 Whether it stems from requiring “off the clock” work, failing to compensate travel or mandatory break time, failing to keep accurate records, or any other intentional or inadvertent action, any employer who does not compensate their workers in accordance with these regulations may be subject to litigation.
-A wage and hour attorney from the area could help any worker impacted by wage theft seek restitution for back pay and other related losses.
+A skilled attorney could help any Chardon worker impacted by wage theft seek restitution for back pay and other related losses.

 One of the most common ways employers in Chardon commit wage theft is by misclassifying employees as exempt from certain protections.
 For example, since independent contractors are not owed overtime pay or even a minimum hourly wage under federal law, many employers wrongly treat workers as contractors when they should be compensated as proper employees.

 A worker is only an independent contractor if they have total control over when and how they work, if they have the right to decline assignments, and if they fulfill a number of other criteria.
 If a worker is still treated like an independent contractor by their employer despite not meeting these criteria, they may be experiencing wage theft.
-A local wage violation lawyer could help them fight back against this injustice.
+A lawyer familiar with wage and hour law in Chardon could help them fight back against this injustice.

 Everyone deserves fair pay for a day’s work, and both federal and state laws go a long way towards ensuring that outcome for every worker in Ohio.
 However, just because these rules are in place does not mean they are always followed.
 Employers who fail to follow those rules end up stealing billions of dollars in compensation from workers every single year.